Kevin-Jonaitis/Twitter-Parser/ReadMe.txt

 OAuthConsumerKey
 OAuthConsumerSecret

-These will be created when a create a twitter app(see
+These will be created when a create a twitter app.

 Once you have them, simply write these two lines, passing the keys in the order listed above: